-This week, Professor Manny Noakes, Research Director for CSIRO's Food and Nutrition Flagship and co-author of the CSIRO Total Wellbeing Diet, offers 6 practical tips and tools on how to beat your cravings.
+This week, Professor Manny Noakes, co-author of the CSIRO Total Wellbeing Diet, offers 6 practical tips and tools on how to beat your cravings.

 Food cravings can often arise when we’re stressed or anxious.
 Research published in the Journal for Obesity found that simple mindful eating and stress reduction techniques can help prevent unwanted weight gain.

 Dr Noakes advises taking a walk outside or having a shower to help reduce the immediacy of a craving.

 “The key is to remove yourself from the stressful situation that may cause you to eat."

 Your surrounding environment can have a big effect on your eating behaviour.
 According to research published in the Annual Review of Nutrition, visual cues such as food packaging, plate shape and socialising can lead to the unknowing overconsumption of food.
 By making a conscious choice to remove all temptations in your home and workplace, you won’t be able to eat them.
 In short, out of sight, out of mind.

 But what if there’s some birthday cake at work?
 Dr Noakes advises that you learn how to say no. “While it’s easier said than done, you need to be black and white about what you can or can’t eat.
 Reinforcing your good habits can actually help you reduce your cravings over time.”